Wilfred/mustache.el/README.md

 ## Changelog

+* v0.21 Fixed rendering of contexts where the hash table contained number values.
 * v0.20 improved whitespace insensitivity for `{{^blocks}}` and `{{!comments}}`
 * v0.19 Fixed a bug where comment tags containing = were treated as